GoogleChrome/web.dev/src/site/content/en/handbook/grammar/index.md

 {% endCompare %}

 When referring to webpages, either on web.dev or elsewhere, hyperlink the webpage title and put double quotation marks outside the hyperlink.
-(See example above.)

-Libraries and tools should be linked the first time they're mentioned.
+Link to libraries and tools on the first time they're mentioned.

 ## Lists
 Use an ordered list (numbers) when instructing the reader to perform a series of actions.